smithy-lang/smithy/docs/source/1.0/spec/core/selectors.rst

         mixins.
 Note that these are not the shapes targeted by the member.
     * - structure
       - member
-      - Each structure member, including members from mixins.
+      - Each structure member, including members inherited from mixins.
 Note that these are not the shapes targeted by the members.
     * - union
       - member
-      - Each union member, including members from mixins.
+      - Each union member, including members inherited from mixins.
 Note that these are not the shapes targeted by the members.
     * - member
       -
       - The shape targeted by the member.
 Note that member targets have no